lurchmath/lde/docs/api-structures.md

 ## Purpose

-The Lurch Deductive Engine (LDE, [documented here](api-lde.md)) maintains a document called the LDE Document, which is a hierarchy (or tree).
-The nodes in that tree are instances of this class (`Structure`) or one of its subclasses.
+The Lurch Deductive Engine (LDE, [documented here](api-lde.md)) maintains two data structures, one called the Input Tree and one called the Output Tree.
+In both cases, the trees' nodes are instances of this class (`Structure`).
+In particular, the Input Tree is composed of `InputStructure` instances (a direct subclass of `Structure`) and the Output Tree is composed of `OutputStructure` instances (another direct subclass)

-We build into this base class all the functionality that must be present at every point in that hierarchy, and leave to subclasses that functionality that makes sense only for specific types of structures.
-For instance, this class contains no functionality to support rules of inference, because they are one specific type of structure, so their functionality will be implemented in a subclass for that purpose.
+We build into this base class all the functionality that must be present at every point in those hierarchies, and leave to subclasses that functionality that makes sense only for specific types of structures.
+For instance, this class contains no functionality to support rules of inference, because they are one specific type of `OutputStructure`, so their functionality will be implemented in a subclass for that purpose.

 ## Constructing and Serialization